-- Demonstrating the skills necessary to make responsible decisions based on scientific, economic, aesthetic, political, cultural, and ethical considerations; and
+- Make responsible decisions based on scientific, economic, aesthetic, political, cultural and ethical considerations

 - Recognize their personal connection to the environment for greater awareness and insight into their impact on nature

 - Engage in problem-based learning through Environmental Challenge Inquiry Units (E-Inquiry)

 - Become good stewards of the Earth they are inheriting

 All students have access to a host of environmental and scientific equipment and technologies including computer-enabled microscopes, a weather station, campus trail cameras, indoor tower gardens, air quality sensors and more.

 At MECME, every fourth- and fifth-grader had access to an individual Chromebook in class, and all students use Chromebooks during daily instruction.

 Environmental & Life Sciences Enrichment

 MECME has a designated Environmental Integration Specialist who helps incorporate the school's nature-based learning magnet theme throughout every class and sore subjects.
 With Mr. Sean Russell's guidance, teachers introduce ne ideas and concepts to support the school's unique theme.

 MECME has developed strong partnerships with N.C.
 State University's Colleges of Education, Natural Resources and Agriculture & Life Sciences; the North Carolina Museum of Sciences; the North Carolina Department of Environmental Quality/Environmental Education; and Project Learning Tree to enhance its magnet theme and support its specialized curriculum offerings.